On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Main Results

-where $\delta_n = O(\eps_{V}^2)$; and in particular $\cV(\erm,\cF,\PP) \lesssim \eps_{V}^2.$ \end{theorem} {Theorem~\ref{T:Rnd} is a generalization of Theorem~\ref{T:Fix} to the random design case, and its proof uses the strong convexity of the loss and Talagrand's inequality.
-In \S \ref{ss:ronT} below, we discuss this bound in the context of ``distribution unaware'' estimators. \begin{remark} Note that a bound similar to that of Theorem \ref{T:Rnd} cannot hold for the bias error term.
-Indeed, one can construct a class $\cF$ with $\cI_{L}(n,\PP) \lesssim \nms$ and $\sup_{\ft \in \cF} V(\erm) \asymp \nms$ for which the bias error term $\sup_{\ft \in \cF}B^2(\erm)$ does not decrease to $0$ with $n$; moreover, for this class one has
+where $\delta_n = O(\eps_{V}^2)$; and in particular $\cV(\erm,\cF,\PP) \lesssim \eps_V^2.$ \end{theorem} {Theorem~\ref{T:Rnd} is a generalization of Theorem~\ref{T:Fix} to the random design case, and its proof uses the strong convexity of the loss and Talagrand's inequality.
+In \S \ref{ss:ronT} below, we discuss this bound in the context of ``distribution unaware'' estimators.
+We remark that this Theorem extends the scope of \cite{caponnetto2006stability} to non-Donsker classes.}